 Most samples are collected in glass containers with Teflon-lined caps.
 Note: Teflon containers are also acceptable.
 There are some exceptions such as collecting samples in amber glass (e.g., nitroamines, nitroaromatics, etc.).
 If in doubt, verify the proper container type in Tables FS 1000-4 through FS 1000-10.

 Inspect glass bottles to assure that there are no visual glass or liner defects.
 If defects are present and/or the sample containers do not appear clean, the bottles must be discarded.

+If using an intermediate device such at a Kemmerer, Niskin or Van Dorn, samplers constructed of polycarbonate, acrylic or rigid PVC are acceptable for collection of extractable organic analytes.
+Minimize the amount of time water is held in the intermediate device.

 Sample Collection Procedures